Premier League Darts 2018 Betting: Week 3

 Little was expected of Simon the Wizard Whitlock at the start of the tournament but the Australian’s early form took us back eight years to when he was a PDC World Championship runner up.

 Whitlock now takes on Raymond Van Barneveld but the Wizard remains the outside bet at 12/5 with Ladbrokes and Betway.
-Barney is an odds on favourite at a best of 17/20 with Unibet and 888Sport while the draw finishes it all off at a top price of 39/11 with 188Bet.
+Barney is an odds on favourite at a best of 17/20 with Unibet while the draw finishes it all off at a top price of 39/11 with 188Bet.

 We were looking to back Van Barneveld who started the year in great form after reaching the Masters final last month but to be honest were hoping for a little more value after Whitlock’s 100% winning start to this tournament.